-Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)
+Writing Discipline: Why Talent Isn't Enough (And What You Need Instead)

 - notes, especially about your story ideas and revisions, in your phone.

-- hand-written “Thank You’s,” or other notes, to your spouse, children, family, friends, or roommates.

 The point is that you write, and you do it every day.
-Flex the muscle of daily storytelling, and it will inevitably grow.
+If that's not possible, at least establish a writing schedule where you are as consistent with your writing as you are showing up for your job.
+Flex the muscle of regular storytelling, and it will inevitably grow.

 Notice that this has nothing to do with talent.
 Talent cannot possibly prepare you for every context you will write in.
 It cannot anticipate your future readers’ wants and needs.